House of Sand and Fog (film): Production

+Harvey Weinstein wanted Todd Field to direct and offered Vadim Perelman $500,000, a producer credit and a script of his choosing from the Miramax Films slate instead, which he declined.
+Julianne Moore was initially attached but after meeting Jennifer Connelly, Perelman went with her at the eleventh hour.

 Shohreh Aghdashloo was a respected actress in Iran before immigrating to the United States.
 When the film roles offered to her were limited to terrorists and other assorted villains, she turned to a career in the theater.
 This film marked her return to the screen after nearly two decades.

-Jonathan Ahdout, whose previous acting experience was limited to school plays, was cast as Esmail Behrani two days prior to the start of filming.
-His original audition had not impressed Vadim Perelman, but when he began to have doubts about the actor he ultimately had hired, he reviewed the audition tapes and saw something in Ahdout's performance he felt he previously had overlooked.
+Jonathan Ahdout, whose previous acting experience was limited to school plays, was cast as Esmail Behrani two days before the start of filming.
+His original audition had not impressed Perelman, but when he began to have doubts about the actor he had hired, he reviewed the audition tapes and saw something in Ahdout's performance he felt he had overlooked.
 He called him back and had him meet and perform with Aghdashloo.
 The chemistry between them convinced Perelman the boy was right for the part.

-Soundtrack
+The house featured in the film, which is fictionally in Northern California's Half Moon Bay, is actually located in Malibu.
+The property was staged to appear more neglected and weathered than it actually was, in order to look less desirable.

+Music

-An original soundtrack album featuring James Horner's film score, was released by Varèse Sarabande.
+An original soundtrack album featuring James Horner's film score was released by Varèse Sarabande.